 - Students will show the ability to acquire, interpret and organize new knowledge.

+Exceptional undergraduate research and creative work can also be conducted as part of our Honors program and/or Distinction program.
+Funding for projects is available from the Student Research Fund.
 For more information on undergraduate research and creative work opportunities visit the Research at Otterbein site.